 - Lifetime warranty on jewelry for manufacturing defects

 - Na Hoku credit card option to help with financing

 Na Hoku – For Sentimental Jewelry Only

-While Na Hoku features some wonderfully Hawaiian inspired jewelry, which might help you reminisce about your holiday spent there, they should be avoided for any serious jewelry purchases.
+While Na Hoku features some wonderfully Hawaiian-inspired jewelry that might help you reminisce about your holiday spent there, you should avoid them for any serious jewelry purchases.

-Their engagement rings and diamonds are not of great quality, but hold a price tag that says otherwise.
-They do not offer a GIA certificate for their diamonds either.
-You will be able to find the perfect ring, with a great quality diamond and a proper certification, from James Allen or Blue Nile, which will be much more suited to your budget.
+Their engagement rings and diamonds are not of excellent quality yet hold premium price tags.
+Besides, they do not offer a GIA certificate for their diamonds either.
+Therefore, you will be better off heading to James Allen or Blue Nile to find the perfect ring at an affordable price, with a great quality diamond and proper certification.